yelircaasi/nix-config/notes/projects/pictrix.md

     * [https://github.com/ThemerCorp/themer.lua](https://github.com/ThemerCorp/themer.lua)
     * [https://github.com/chadcat7/prism](https://github.com/chadcat7/prism)
     * [https://github.com/zaldih/themery.nvim](https://github.com/zaldih/themery.nvim)
-- other apps / operating systemsGuake (Gnome app) theming$ chmod +x set_colors.sh$ ./set_colors.sh**Alternatively copy lines below directly into your shell.**gconftool-2 -s -t string /apps/guake/style/background/color '#01010e0e0505'gconftool-2 -s -t string /apps/guake/style/font/color '#9393a1a1a1a1'gconftool-2 -s -t string /apps/guake/style/font/palette '#000021210606:#2a2aa1a19898:#2e2e99990000:#bfbfa0a00000:#26268b8bd2d2:#6c6c7171c4c4:#4040a6a62f2f:#9393a1a1a1a1:#65657b7b8383:#dcdc32322f2f:#858599990000:#b5b589890000:#26268b8bd2d2:#6c6c7171c4c4:#2a2aa1a19898:#fdfdf6f6e3e3'**
+- other apps / operating systemsGuake (Gnome app) theming$ chmod +x set_colors.sh$ ./set_colors.shAlternatively copy lines below directly into your shell.gconftool-2 -s -t string /apps/guake/style/background/color '#01010e0e0505'gconftool-2 -s -t string /apps/guake/style/font/color '#9393a1a1a1a1'gconftool-2 -s -t string /apps/guake/style/font/palette '#000021210606:#2a2aa1a19898:#2e2e99990000:#bfbfa0a00000:#26268b8bd2d2:#6c6c7171c4c4:#4040a6a62f2f:#9393a1a1a1a1:#65657b7b8383:#dcdc32322f2f:#858599990000:#b5b589890000:#26268b8bd2d2:#6c6c7171c4c4:#2a2aa1a19898:#fdfdf6f6e3e3'**
     * [https://github.com/JollyRogerTrader/Regowal](https://github.com/JollyRogerTrader/Regowal)
     * [https://github.com/lra/mackup/](https://github.com/lra/mackup/) - Keep your application settings in sync (OS X/Linux) → get ideas for colorflip and kbgeneral
 - inspirations / potential dependencies[pywal](https://github.com/dylanaraps/pywal) - pywal is a script that takes an image (or a directory of images), generates a colorscheme (using imagemagick) and then changes all of your open terminal’s colors to the new colorscheme on the fly, allowing you to have your terminal colors change with your wallpaper, or other criteria.
 - tools to use
-    * [http://mustache.github.io/](http://mustache.github.io/) - templating**Roadmap** Create Github Organization: AestheticFreedom / Basmati → ended up going with Oryzotropheo→ Create analog for keyboard shortcutsDevelop feature that maps one picture with a given color scheme to the same picture with a different color scheme. → background, or other theme-specific art → use clustering to find color centers, then interpolation → what can pywal and other libraries already do? —> also, how to map all colors to colorscheme-compatible colors? esp. relevant for theming websites and changing images, svg, rendered TeX, etc.create tools for working with dconf, gconfconfigure startup files for Python -> colors for iPython, bpython, ptpython -> sync→ Make (partially) transparent backgrounds/borders that change the colors of the background: intensify, invert (especially for outline), mellow/dim, color shift, etc. →
+    * [http://mustache.github.io/](http://mustache.github.io/) - templatingRoadmap Create Github Organization: AestheticFreedom / Basmati → ended up going with Oryzotropheo→ Create analog for keyboard shortcutsDevelop feature that maps one picture with a given color scheme to the same picture with a different color scheme. → background, or other theme-specific art → use clustering to find color centers, then interpolation → what can pywal and other libraries already do? —> also, how to map all colors to colorscheme-compatible colors? esp. relevant for theming websites and changing images, svg, rendered TeX, etc.create tools for working with dconf, gconfconfigure startup files for Python -> colors for iPython, bpython, ptpython -> sync→ Make (partially) transparent backgrounds/borders that change the colors of the background: intensify, invert (especially for outline), mellow/dim, color shift, etc. →
     * [https://www.reddit.com/r/unixporn/comments/12t1958/questions_on_advanced_window_transparency_settings/](https://www.reddit.com/r/unixporn/comments/12t1958/questions_on_advanced_window_transparency_settings/)rewrite in Rust (portability) or CL (for easiest extensibility? → look at how qtile handles config; learn more about plugins best practices in general)→ make Nix- and homewarrior-compatible!Look at how github, vscode, nvim, pygment, etc. handle color themes across languages → generalized token classesname polychrome?just make extensions for firefox and chromium? → support Nix/Home Manager installation better (?), less hacky
     * [https://github.com/yelircaasi/swytchswatch](https://github.com/yelircaasi/swytchswatch)Someday: for phone, with whichever OS, desktop environment, and apps are best suitedIs it possible to map colors to others in the browser?
 Should be categorical, independent of site details.
 Like red #FF0000 always being shifted to green #00FF00
     * [https://codeberg.org/anhsirk0/theme-builder](https://codeberg.org/anhsirk0/theme-builder)